Boy Writer Meets Girl Writer, Girl Writer Autographs Her Book, Boy Writer Dies Of Embarrassment

 "Tisha is a beautiful, vibrant, subversive, acerbic, funny, always inspiring, fearless gal, and I look forward to her first major book," says David.

-"David is open, daring, vulnerable and warmhearted, even though he reminds me of Charlie Brown," says Tisha.
+"David is open, daring, not-afraid-to-be-ridiculous and warmhearted, even though he reminds me of Charlie Brown," says Tisha.

 And that's all you really need to know.